deadlyvipers/dojo_rules/introduction.md

-my name is craig, that is my name! i sure do like the code school python path!
+my name is craig, that is my name! i sure do like the code school Electives path!